-A Few Thoughts on Our Diversity

-by Phil Cox

-In an earlier issue of this publication, I encouraged APPA members to consider how they might increase APPAs diversity by adding underrepresented people to our rolls of associate members.
+Perspective 2.11 A Few Thoughts on Our Diversity by Phil Cox n an earlier issue of this publication, I encouraged APPA members L to consider how they might increase APPA's diversity by adding underrepresented people to our rolls of associate members.
 In particular, I encouraged readers to carefully consider if the race, gender, and age of those representing their college or university in APPA are truly reflective of the populations that make up the students, faculty, and staff of our institutions.
 Phil Cox is APPA's President and director of facilities management at Cornell University, Ithaca, New York.
 He can be reached at plc4@cornell.edu.
+In the Membership Matters column of this issue, Sam Polk, director of facilities management at Tennessee State University and immediate past Build on the successes and lessons earned from industry leaders Attend these special planning and management conferences, Research building plans and fit-ups for new research initiatives and programs